Tips on Mitigating Connect Server-side PowerPoint Publishing Deltas

 As aforementioned, the really quick way out is to have a copy of Adobe Presenter; you can install it at a point of escalation for font and OLE publishing issues (every author does not need a copy) and just have the problematic PPTX files published in Adobe Presenter by a specific author tasked with solving any deltas by publishing from Presenter to the Connect servers.

-If you decide to install either proprietary fonts or OLE server software onto your on-premise Connect servers, you will want to test this thoroughly as well as be sure to stay in compliance with the licencing of the fonts and OLE server software.
+If you decide to install either proprietary fonts or OLE server software onto your on-premise Connect servers, you will want to test this thoroughly as well as be sure to stay in compliance with the licensing of the fonts and OLE server software.
 Research and investigation is warranted prior to installation to make certain that you are within compliance.